aemsites/koassets/cloudflare/README.md

 ## Configuration

-Most configuration is done via environment variables in the `wrangler.toml` file.
-Important variables:
+Most configuration is done via environment variables in the `wrangler.toml` file:

 | Variable | Default (in code) | Description |
 |----------|---------|-------------|